Clare was born and raised in Niagara. She grew up in Jordan Village in the Town of Lincoln and visited Niagara-on-the-Lake frequently as a child.

 Clare has worked in the municipal sector for ten years, learning how successful municipalities function from the inside out.

-She is currently employed as the Program Manager for Business Intelligence at the City of Burlington, improving access to data and analytics for effective decision-making in one of Canada's top mid-sized cities.
+She is currently employed as the Manager, Customer Experience at the City of Burlington, advocating for customer-centric thinking and engaging digital services in one of Canada's top mid-sized cities.